AymanSilva11/Zodiac/README.md

-# Zodiac
+# offensive cybersecuritiy and hacking 🛡🖥💻💀
-this is my first tool
+this is the first project of linux distros terminal shell
-work of linux / termux app